-See, coffee beans when whole already have quite a long shelf life.
+Whole coffee beans already have quite a long shelf life.
 This is about six months after roasting by taking measures such as keeping them away from sunlight and storing them in a dry place in airtight conditions.
 There are coffee canisters in the market that do all the work for you and can help you keep your beans in top condition for almost a year.

 There is no doubt that robusta’s strength is, redundantly enough, in its strength and boldness of flavor.
 However, we must take into account what our personal tastes are as an all-robusta espresso might not be for everyone.

-Recipes such as Vietnamese Iced Coffee and Vietnamese Egg Coffee are perfect examples of this, using condensed milk as a sweetener to tone down coffee’s natural bitterness and turn it into an impossibly delicious beverage.
+Recipes such as Vietnamese Iced Coffee and Vietnamese Egg Coffee are great ways to enjoy robusta coffee in traditional Vietnamese styles, using condensed milk as a sweetener to balance the coffee’s boldness and turn it into an impossibly delicious beverage.